supposedly/nutshell/README.md

 - The name as a whole cannot match one of the eight compass directions: `N`, `E`, `S`, `W`, `NE`, `SE`, `SW`, `NW`.

 ### Operations
-Variables can contain or be represented by "operations", with the binary `*`, `-` and `<<`/`>>` operators & the unary `-` and `--` operators.
+Variables can contain or be represented by "operations", with the binary operators `*`, `-`, and `<<`/`>>` or the unary operators `-` and `--`.

-These operations don't have to be assigned to variable names beforehand, by the way.
-All of what's described below is perfectly valid if used directly in a transition, just like the "on-the-spot" state-lists mentioned above.
+These operations also don't need to be assigned to variable names beforehand.
+All of the expressions below are perfectly valid if used directly in a transition, just like the "on-the-spot" state-lists mentioned above.

 Note: The binary operators are left-associative.
 Precedence rules can be skirted by placing operations in their own single-element statelists, like `(any-3)*2`.

 An exclamation mark followed by an expression (as a whole line) will cause the expression's result to be printed: `!(1, 2, 3)-(3, 4)` will print `(1, 2)`, for instance, and `!any` will print the contents of variable `any`.
 This can help in debugging complex,